 Tin Audio is a new company in the audio industry but has already several products that have many users around the world.
 The TIN AUDIO T2 has been around for a while now and they have gained so much popularity in many audio forums.
-When it comes to choosing the best IEMs under 50, there is hardly a way to beat them.
 We were also interested to listen to the T2, and we got that opportunity.
 See how it performed below.

 The Tin Audio T2 is earpieces are built out of metal.
 They are very light in weight and also nicely crafted.
 Red and blue plastic rings denote the left and right channels around the MMCX connectors.
 The overall design and build are good with a barrel shape that helps with stability and the IEMs can be worn either around the ears or cable down.
 The cable supplied use 1.2m and braided.
 It has a durable feel and is terminated by a 3.5mm gold-plated plug.
 The overall build quality is excellent.

 When it comes to comfort, the T2 is comfortable to wear.
 The IEM comes with 3 pairs of silicone tips and a pair of blue foam tips.
 While the silicone tips are good, we like the blue tips because they also help improve the low-end.
 The cable included is not memory wire and we did have a little bit trouble keeping them being the ears.

 The Noise isolation of the T2 is bout average making them suitable for normal situations.
 Partly the reason for the poor isolation is the pinholes around the earpieces.
 One near the base of the nozzle and another on the back of the housing.